American Air Museum | Duxford

 The American Air Museum in Duxford, Cambridgeshire, is a museum dedicated to American military aviation, the museum is part of the Imperial War Museum Duxford.

-Opened in 1997, the museum, which is also a memorial to the American airmen who lost their lives during the WWII, is housed in an impressive building, designed by British architect Norman Foster to resemble a giant hangar.
+Opened in 1997 by Queen Elizabeth II, the American Air Museum, which is also a memorial to the American airmen who lost their lives during WWII, is housed in an impressive building, designed by British architect Norman Foster to resemble a huge hangar.

-Inside the museum, on a 70,000 square-foot surface, it is possible to see the largest collection of US military aircraft outside the United States.
-The large collection of the American Air Museum, composed by aircraft, vehicles and artillery, including rare pieces, such as a 1917 Spad S-13, a B-17 Flying Fortress, a B-24 Liberator, a B-25 Mitchell, a P-47 Thunderbolt, a B-52 Stratofortress, a SR-71 Blackbird, a Lockeed U2 and an F-4 Phantom, among many others.
+The 70,000 square-foot / 6,500 square-meter museum contains the largest collection of US military aircraft outside the United States.
+The collection comprises aircraft, as well as land vehicles and artillery, and includes several very rare pieces, such as a 1917 Spad S-13, a B-17 Flying Fortress, a B-24 Liberator, a B-25 Mitchell, a P-47 Thunderbolt, a B-52 Stratofortress, an SR-71 Blackbird, a Lockheed U2, and an F-4 Phantom, among others.

 The IWM North in Manchester is a museum focused on the history of conflicts and their impact on people.
 Its iconic building was designed by Daniel Libeskind